notoriousb1t/awesome-css-variables/README.md

 * **[Making Custom Properties (CSS Variables) More Dynamic](https://css-tricks.com/making-custom-properties-css-variables-dynamic)** – This article explains how changing CSS Variables' values using JavaScript and using CSS inheritence can result in very dynamic webpages – by [Dan C Wilson](https://twitter.com/dancwilson)

+* **[Hybrid Positioning with CSS Variables and max()](https://lea.verou.me/2020/06/hybrid-positioning-with-css-variables-and-max/)** – Lea shares a useful technique when you are using an absolute position element but still want a sticky behaviour – by [Lea Verou](https://lea.verou.me/about/)

 ## Talks
 * **[CSS Variables: var(--subtitle)](https://www.youtube.com/watch?v=kZOJCVvyF-4)** – This talk from CSSConf.Asia 2016 shows a variety of ways to use CSS Variables as well as well as a deep dive into the syntax – by [Lea Verou](https://twitter.com/LeaVerou)
 * **[Interactive Web Apps with CSS Variables](https://youtu.be/D8PiSK35zjc)** – This meetup talk from September 2018 shows advanced CSS Variable techniques and how to use them – by [Christopher Wallis](https://twitter.com/notoriousb1t)